-Students with special needs who may require classroom accommodations should make an appointment to see me as soon as possible.
-If you have not already done so, stop by the Office of Disability Services (ODS) on the 7th floor of Lerner Hall to register for support services.
+If you may require any classroom accommodations, please email me the details of your situation as soon as possible.
+If you have not already done so, contact the Office of Disability Services (ODS) on the 7th floor of Lerner Hall to register for support services.
 ODS often requires a few weeks to process an application, so please contact them as soon as you can.
 The procedures for registering with ODS can be found at http://health.columbia.edu/services/ods or by calling (212) 854-2388.

-Please note that students who ordinarily receive extra time to complete in-class exams are not generally eligible to receive more time to complete the projects in this course.
+Please note that students who ordinarily receive extra time to complete in-class exams are not generally eligible to receive more time to complete the projects in this course, since the default time windows for projects are designed to be long enough for anyone receiving up to 3x time accommodations.